-- Why shouldn't I do this on my own?
+Why not take this trip on my own?

-- Yes, all departure dates are guaranteed.
-There is no minimum number of participants needed to for a tour to take place.
+Yes, all departure dates are guaranteed.
+There is no minimum number of participants needed for a tour to take place.

-- Our physical location is at 811 Corporate Drive Suite 108, Lexington, KY 40503.
-If you would like to visit our office in Lexington, please contact us for an appointment and we'd be happy to receive you.
+We are located at 400 North Ashley Drive, Suite 1010, Tampa, FL 33602.
+If you would like to visit our office in Tampa, please contact us for an appointment and we would be happy to welcome you.

 Are these tours right for me?

 How much walking is there on the tours?

 We have developed a system of activity levels on a scale of one to four to reflect the strenuousness of each tour.
 Each tour has an activity level rating both on the website and in the brochure.Click here for a detailed explanation of the activity levels.